 Enterprise Server Single Node for small projects and development with moderate concurrency

 ColumnStore Data Warehouse to run advanced analytical queries for millions of data records

 Serverless Analytics for zero-ETL, real-time analytics on any data in SkySQL or cloud storage, currently in Technical Preview

 The new release of MariaDB SkySQL is immediately available.
-An introductory $500 credit is offered to get you started.

 For additional information, see "Quickstart".